1. New to Payroll?

 7. Accounts

-In Payroll 2019 click the Settings Icon and then click on the Accounts tab.
+In Big Red Book Payroll click the Settings Icon, and then click on the Accounts tab.

 8. Mid-Year Startup

-Please note that data entered here is for setup purposes only.
-The details are not included in the system reports until as least one payrun has been processed.
-To include employees who have already left the information should be entered from their second last pay and then their last pay processed through the system.
-Once a payrun has been processed for an employee, the mid year startup option will be disabled for that employee and may not be amended.
+Please note that data entered to Mid-Year Startup is for setup purposes only.
+The details are not included in the system reports until at least one payrun has been processed.
+Once a payrun has been processed for an employee, the mid-year startup option will be disabled for that employee and may not be amended.

 To set up employees in the middle of the tax year, the following steps should be taken:

-Save the employee details.
-The employee may then be processed from that point forward as normal, and the Mid Year figures will be taken into account in calculating Tax and PRSI and USC .
+The employee may then be processed in Big Red Book Payroll from that point forward as normal, and the Mid-Year figures can be taken into account in Big Red Book Payroll’s calculating of Tax and PRSI and USC.

 9. Company Settings for PayPath Setup

-In Payroll 2019 click the Settings Icon and then click on the PayPath tab.
+In Big Red Book Payroll click the Settings Icon, and then click on the PayPath tab.

-To use the PayPath facility you must register with your bank for Electronic Funds Transfer (EFT) and/or SEPA.
+To register with your bank for Electronic Funds Transfer (EFT) and/or SEPA

 The Bank Identifer Code for your bank.

-The International Bank Account Number for you bank account.
+The International Bank Account Number for your bank account.

 10. PRSA Schemes

-In Payroll 2019 click the Settings Icon and then click on the PRSA tab.
+In Big Red Book Payroll click the Settings Icon, and then click on the PRSA tab.

 Before you can setup PRSA details for employees you must first setup PRSA Providers and Schemes to which they will subscribe.

 To Add a PRSA Provider click on the Add button.
-The following screen will appear and details of the PRSA Provider and the Schemes they offer can be entered.
+The following screen will appear and details of the PRSA Provider and the Schemes they offer can be added.
 Click Save when done.

 11. Preferences

-In Payroll 2019 click the Settings Icon and then click on the Preferences tab.
+In Big Red Book Payroll click the Settings Icon, and then click on the Preferences tab.

 On this tab you can: